A.D.H.D. Assessment

 Make Contact

-The current wait time for an assessment is approximately six-months.
+The current wait time for an A.D.H.D. assessment is approximately six-months.

 Assessment Process

-To begin the process, please complete and submit a “Child & Adolescent Enquiry Form” on the Contact Page.
+• To begin the process, please complete and submit a “Child & Adolescent Enquiry Form” on the Contact Page.
 Upon receipt, the Clinical Psychologist will provide you with intake and consent forms, which are necessary to assess suitability for services.
 Once these forms are completed, returned, and reviewed, your child will be placed on the waitlist if it is determined that the All Kinds of Minds Practice is a suitable fit for your child's assessment needs.
-The Parent Consultation can be conducted online or in-person.

 Please be aware that if any information provided in the forms is inconsistent with the Terms of Service, we will be unable to proceed with the assessment for your child.
 This policy ensures that we can effectively meet your child's needs.
 In such cases, you will be notified, and the forms will be deleted in compliance with G.D.P.R. requirements.